DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Introduction

-\paragraph{Challenges and results} The secure and practical realization of our approach imposes technical challenges.
-The first is secure and efficient permutation computation under adversarial cache monitoring.
-If the adversary is able to derive information from the process of address permutation, he can revert our randomization.
-The second challenge is the performance impact imposed by the randomization.
-Computing a permutation for every data access is expensive and causes a high runtime overhead.
-The third main challenge is information leakage through repeated memory accesses.
-Although an individual access is effectively hidden from the adversary, repetitive access patterns allow (permuted) address correlation and thus leak information.
+\paragraph{Challenges and results.} Secure and practical realization of our approach imposes a number of technical challenges.
+The first challenge is secure and efficient permutation computation under adversarial monitoring.
+If the adversary is able to derive information from the process of address permutation, he can revert the randomization.
+The second challenge is efficiency --- computing a permutation for every data access is expensive and causes a high overhead.
+The third problem is information leakage through repeated memory accesses.
+Although an individual access is effectively hidden from the adversary, repetitive access patterns may allow (permuted) address correlation and leakage, i.e., correlation attacks.

-We design and implement a compiler-based tool called \abbrev (\emph{\textbf{D}ata Location \textbf{R}andomization for \textbf{SGX}}) that instruments enclave code at compile time such that all memory locations used to store enclave data are permuted at cache-line granularity during run time.
-The key techniques of our tool include a secure permutation mechanism that computes the permutation as small-domain encryption~\cite{ffx} using the CPU's cryptography hardware acceleration units (AES-NI).
-Therefore, the permutation process itself leaks no information to an adversary that monitors the cache.
-To increase performance, we implement a ``permutation cache'' that stores recently used address permutations.
-To increase the security of our solution against correlation attacks due to repeated memory accesses, we re-randomize enclave data probabilistically and gradually during enclave execution.
-The randomization rate is an adjustable parameter: more aggressive re-randomization hides repeated memory access patterns better at the cost of imposing a higher overhead.
+In this paper, we tackle the above mentioned challenges and design and implement a compiler-based tool called \abbrev (\emph{\textbf{D}ata Location \textbf{R}andomization for \textbf{SGX}}) that instruments enclave code at compile time such that all memory locations used to store enclave data (in the heap) are permuted at cache-line granularity during run time.
+We realize the permutation securely using small-domain encryption~\cite{ffx} and leveraging the CPU's hardware acceleration units (AES-NI).
+To address correlation attacks, our tool allows periodic re-randomization of enclave data: more aggressive re-randomization rates hide repeated memory access patterns better at the cost of higher run-time overhead.

-We evaluate the performance of our tool and find that its runtime overhead ranges from $3.39\times$ to $9.33\times$ depending on the re-randomization rate.
-While this overhead is substantial, we argue that it is still practical for many applications.
-In comparison, state-of-the-art oblivious execution systems that leverage customized hardware cause overheads from $5\times$ to $15\times$ \cite{liu2015ghostrider, maas-ccs13}.
-Our solution is software only.

-We analyze the security of our solution and show that it effectively prevents cache attacks on many types of enclaves.
-However, as our solution re-randomizes enclave data locations gradually and probabilistically (to improve performance), it cannot eliminate all information leakage (similar to ORAM and oblivious execution) and prevent all attacks.
-In particular, correlation attacks on enclaves, where secret-dependent data accesses immediately follow predictable access patterns, are a limitation of our solution (see \Cref{sec:eval} for details).